SlippingGittys-Discord-Themes/SlideToUnlock/README.md

 ## Bleeding Branch 🩸

-**You can switch to an unstable, semi-constantly updating version of this theme by doing the following:**
+**You can switch to an unstable, semi-constantly updating version of this theme by doing either of the following:**

+#### Powercord
+* Open a terminal in the themes folder and type `git clone -b dev https://github.com/SlippingGitty/SlideToUnlock.git`

+#### BetterDiscord
 * Locate **SlidetoUnlock.theme.css**, and open it in your prefered text editor
 * Find `@import url("");`, and replace the URL with `https://slippinggitty.github.io/SlidetoUnlockBleeding.css`